syrovezhko/learn-react/README.md

     likes: 0
   }
 ```
-There is the state property that reserved in components.
+There is the state property that a protected name in components.
 I needed to add a likes field to it.

 To change the `state`, you need to call the `setState` function via context.
 Functions should be declared like this:
 ```jsx